Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

 \item[Random priority] computes $n!$ portionings, one for each permutation $\sigma$ of $N$, and returns their average.
 The portioning for $\sigma = (i_1, \dots, i_n)$ maximizes $\sum_{p \in A_{i_1}}\! r(p)$, breaking ties by maximizing $\sum_{p \in A_{i_2}}\! r(p)$, and so forth.

 \item[Nash portioning] selects the portioning $r$ maximizing the Nash welfare $\prod_{i \in \N} \big( \sum_{p \in \A_i} \! r(p) \big)$. \end{description}

-The last method seems particularly promising because it satisfies portioning versions of core stability and EJR \citep{ABM19}.
+When computing the outcomes of these rules, ties may occur.
+For our results it will not matter how ties are broken: we only use these rules in counterexamples in which no ties occur.

-We will also make use of a more recent portioning approach, which was proposed by \citet{SpGe19a} in the context of \pa voting. \begin{description} \item[Majoritarian portioning] proceeds in rounds $j = 1, 2, \dots$.
+On first sight, Nash portioning seems particularly promising because it satisfies portioning versions of core stability and EJR \citep{ABM19,GuNe14a}.
+Concretely, it satisfies a property called \textit{average fair share} introduced by \citet{ABM19}, which requires that there is no subset $S\subseteq N$ of voters such that $\bigcap_{i \in S} A_i \neq \emptyset$ and $\frac{1}{|S|}\sum_{i\in S}\sum_{p \in A_i} r(p) < |S|/|N|$.
+However, despite these promising properties, we will see that Nash portioning does not work for our purposes.
+Instead, we will need to make use of a more recent portioning approach, which was proposed by \citet{SpGe19a} in the context of \pa voting. \begin{description} \item[Majoritarian portioning] proceeds in rounds $j = 1, 2, \dots$.
 Initially, all parties and voters are \emph{active}.
-In iteration $j$, we select the active party $p_j$ that is approved by the highest number of active voters.
+In iteration $j$, select the active party $p_j$ that is approved by the highest number of active voters.
 Let $N_j$ be the set of active voters who approve $p_j$.
 Then, set $r(p_j)$ to $|N_j| / n$, and mark $p_j$ and all voters in $N_j$ as inactive.
-If active voters remain, the next iteration is started; else, $r$ is returned. \end{description}
+If active voters remain, start the next iteration; otherwise, return $r$. \end{description}

-Under majoritarian portioning, the approval preferences of voters who have been assigned to a party are ignored in further iterations.
-Note that conditional utilitarian portioning can similarly be seen as a sequential method, in which the preferences of inactive voters are not ignored.
+Under majoritarian portioning, we ignore the approval preferences of voters after they have been ``assigned'' to a party.
+Note that conditional utilitarian portioning is a similar sequential method which does, however, not ignore the preferences of inactive voters.